keu/docs/astro/api-keys.md

 To create an API key for a Deployment:

-1. In the Astronomer UI, open your Deployment.
+1. In the Cloud UI, open your Deployment.
 2. In the **API Keys** menu, click **Add API Key**:

     <div class="text--center">